-NOTE: There is a difference in temperature between the upper and lower outlets for added comfort.
-The warmer air goes to the floor outlets.
+NOTE: For all settings except full cold or full hot, there is a difference in temperature between the upper and lower outlets.
+The warmer air flows to the floor outlets.
 This feature gives improved comfort during sunny but cool conditions.